GLIDE-LLC/docs/nomenclature.md

 Five different branch types will be used for git workflow.

-> ✔️ Guidelines on how to use different branch types in development Workflow is available here in [Github Branches](https://github.com/) document.
+> Guidelines on how to use different branch types in development Workflow is available here in [Github Branches Workflow](https://github.com/) document.

 <br>